In this article

 7. Decide security of tenure.

 The Landlord and Tenant Act 1954 outlines that in a commercial lease, the default position is that the tenant has ‘security of tenure’.
-Security of tenure means that you as the tenant have the right to stay in the business premises until the lease ends, but also that you have the right to renew the lease at the end of the existing lease term.
-This means you essentially have ‘first dibs’ on the property when it comes to renewal.
+Security of tenure means the tenant has the right to:

 Security of tenure is only applicable on leases longer than 7 years, but some landlords may ask you to opt out of having it, especially if the area is undergoing redevelopment.